 Merging of the Gastrocnemius Muscle and Soleus Muscle

-Achilles tendon runs from the top of the heel to the back of the calf.
+The Achilles tendon runs from the top of the heel to the back of the calf.
 The calf is mainly composed of two muscles: the gastrocnemius muscle and soleus muscle.
 The tendinous portions of these muscles merge to form the Achilles tendon, which then attaches them to the heel bone.
-The gastrocnemius, the largest and most superficial of the calf muscles, is the main muscle force during running and walking.
-The soleus muscle is found underneath the gastrocnemius.
-Its supports the upright position when standing and increases the angle between the foot and the ankle.
+The gastrocnemius, the largest and most superficial of the calf muscles, is the primary muscle force during running and walking.
+The soleus muscle is underneath the gastrocnemius.
+It supports the upright position when standing and increases the angle between the foot and the ankle.

 Unique Features of the Achilles Tendon Sheath

 The outer layer of the paratenon is continuous with fat tissues.
-Its inner layer is continuous with epitenon, which is in direct contact with the Achilles tendon itself.
-The space between the epitenon and paratenon contains a lubricating fluid that allows gliding of the Achilles tendon when running or walking.
+Its inner layer is continuous with epitenon, which directly contacts the Achilles tendon.
+The space between the epitenon and paratenon contains a lubricating fluid that glides the Achilles tendon when running or walking.

 Collagen and the Achilles Tendon